-For 2016, TBF is introducing the Cape Verde Regional Tag & Release Competition that creates another locality in addition to its year long International Tag & Release Competition.
+TBF is proud to introduce the Cape Verde Regional Tag & Release Competition that creates another locality to our year long International Tag & Release Competition.
 Award categories are only for blue and white marlin tagging and only these species will count toward overall award categories.
-Awards by species and overall will also be split into Private and Charter categories to recognize and give more chances for both kinds of boats to compete.

 COMPETITION DATES: November 1 – October 31 of the following year.

 DEADLINE: All Tagging Data Report Cards must be received by TBF no later than November 15th, whether via mail or online at www.tagbillfish.org.

 ELIGIBILITY: Anglers, captains and mates MUST be a current TBF member to receive an award based on their submitted Tagging Data Report Cards.
 Regardless of membership, all data from every card is valuable for billfish research and membership is not required if you wish submit your tag & release data from anywhere in the world.
-You can check your membership status or join TBF by calling (954) 938-0150 ext.
-106. If you have registered with our online tag and release database, you can see if your membership is current in your profile page and join or renew at www.billfish.org.
-Charter captains must have a valid captain’s license and all necessary licenses for a documented charter vessel.
-Tags must be deployed on the same vessel in order to be counted for charter categories.
+You can check your membership status or join TBF by calling (954) 938-0150 or going online at billfish.org/become-a-member.
 Overall tag and release categories are calculated as the total number of eligible species reported tagged and released by a captain or angler.

 ELIGIBLE SPECIES: Only blue marlin and white marlin are eligible species and categories.
 Overall winners will be the angler or captain that tags the greatest number of eligible species combined for the respective category.